Azure/prometheus-collector/otelcollector/README.md

     ```
   - This changes the image and helm chart tags in all the README files that contain it.
 - **PR 3**: Make a PR to update the [Geneva docs](https://msazure.visualstudio.com/One/_git/EngSys-MDA-GenevaDocs?path=%2Fdocumentation%2Fmetrics%2FPrometheus&version=GBmaster&_a=contents) with any changes made in `/otelcollector/deploy/eng.ms/docs/Prometheus`
+- **Deploy to Prod Cluster**: Go to the Actions tab in Github and run the workflow `deploy-to-prod.yml` to deploy the release to the prod cluster by specifing the tag in the format of `{helm chart version}-{Pacific time date}-{commit id}`.